minvws/nl-uzi-login-controller/README.md

 `yivi-frontend-packages/yivi-frontend/dist/yivi.js` file.

 ### Docker containers
-Docker containers and their configurations are meant to be used for development purposes only. and not meant to be used in a production setup.
+Docker containers and their configurations are meant to be used for development purposes only.
+And not meant to be used in a production setup.